 There are two restaurants up on the mountain – our favorite is the Lost Boys Café with great food and incredible views.

 Fernie has a few features in a small terrain park – generally speaking there are no advanced features, halfpipes or big jumps.
-Night skiing takes place most evening which is a popular event for families.
+Night skiing takes place most evenings which is a popular event for families.

 There are no major reasons why you wouldn’t choose Fernie as a destination for a family ski vacation.
 It has all the basic requirements a family will need; a good range of accommodation (including plenty of condos and townhomes), a decent ski school and beginner area, childcare, rentals and a convenient village base area.
 That said, there are other resorts in Canada that may be a better choice, where there is more terrain for the whole family and a wider selection of activities (other than skiing) to choose from.
 If you're seeking a more self-contained family ski adventure, Fernie is ideal to get away from the larger resort areas and experience a more local ski resort in British Columbia.Search Hotels